nphorsley59/housing-model/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Sale_Price/blob/master/Figures/Log_Distribution.png "Log-Transformed Distribution")<br/>

 #### 2. Explanatory Variables
 I was also interested in tranforming particularly skewed explanatory variables (features).
 I set a cutoff of skew >= 1 and used a Box Cox transformation.
-I visually inspected my strongest predictors from my exploratory data analysis and was satisfied with the results (Figure 10).<br/>
+I visually inspected my strongest predictors from my exploratory data analysis and was satisfied with the results (Figure 10).

-**Figure 10.** Scatterplot of 'GrLivArea' and 'SalePrice' after a Box Cox transformation.
 Notice that the heteroscedasticity noted earlier has been corrected.<br/>

+**Figure 10.** Scatterplot of 'GrLivArea' and 'SalePrice' after a Box Cox transformation.<br/>

 ![alt_text](https://github.com/nphorsley59/Predicting_Sale_Price/blob/master/Figures/LivingArea_Scatter3.jpg)